YOUR GUIDE TO BUYING HOME GENERATORS

 HOW TO CHOOSE.

-For most urban homeowners the main options are either fixed generator or a portable one.
+For most urban homeowners the main options are either a fixed generator or a portable one.
 When selecting the type, basically you need to make a choice between cost and convenience.
 A portable genset can be much cheaper, but you have to be able to roll a few hundred-pound device and deal with a gasoline container, extension cords, and frequent maintenance.
-It you are the type person who can maintain and operate a snow blower, a portable generator may be for you.
+If you are the type of person who can maintain and operate a snow blower, a portable generator may be for you.
 However, if you prefer to go to a mechanic when you want to check engine oil level– stick with a fixed one, which is the easiest type to use.
 Once it’s installed, it can do everything for you by itself- sense power outage, automatically start, and then automatically shut down when grid is back on.
 You don’t have to rise from your coach and don’t even have to be home.
 Needless to say, it costs more than portables and requires a costly installation of a transfer system and a fuel line.

-The other important factor to consider is access to the fuel in an emergency.
+The other important factor to consider is access to fuel in an emergency.
 At the risk of stating the obvious, all gensets can generate electricity only for as long they are supplied with fuel.
 If you have a continuous supply, such as a natural gas line, you can be getting emergency power practically indefinitely.
 That’s why stationary devices are the only type of system suitable for long-term blackouts.
 However, if you chose a portable model that runs on gasoline, you may end up without fuel in less than a day.